How to guides

 The first rule of polishing is to prepare your surface well and take your time.
 Any deep marks, scratches and fire stain may surface during the polishing process which is frustrating, so it's important to get this part right.

 Taking extra time and care with your technique can help you save valuable time at the polishing stage.
-This means making solder joins neat and taking extra care when setting stones - these little things can help cut down on the need for filing and sanding, but of course there will always be a certain amount to do.
+This means making solder joins neat and taking extra care when setting stones.
+These little things can help cut down on the need for filing and sanding, but of course there will always be a certain amount to do.

 Stage 1: Filing